 The Neuromuscular Program cares for patients with a wide variety of neuromuscular diseases.
 Our multi-specialty clinics use a combination of therapies, such as speech therapy, physical therapy, and other rehabilitation methods.
 We offer specialized testing for various disorders.

 We have specialty clinics for those with amyotrophic lateral sclerosis (ALS) and muscular dystrophy.
-We work closely with the following Dartmouth-Hitchcock departments and programs:
+We work closely with the following departments and programs:

 Residents can learn more about our Clinical Neurophysiology Fellowship.